marceloacosta/dockerless_app/README.md

 This repository demonstrates how to build production-ready OCI (Open Container Initiative) containers completely by hand, without using Docker.
 It's an educational journey into container internals that resulted in a fully functional, deployed application on AWS ECS.

+**Read the full story**: [Beyond Docker: Understanding Containers from the Inside Out](https://buildwithaws.substack.com/p/beyond-docker-understanding-containers) - A narrative walkthrough of the entire process, from motivation to deployment.

 ## What This Project Teaches

 - **Container internals**: What's actually inside a container image (layers, config, manifest)